 Now, we know that the initial sale price of freehold condominiums is approximately 10% to 15% higher than leasehold condominiums in the area.
 When searching for a rental unit, tenants usually do not pay much attention to the lease of the property.
 They care more about price, location, and comfort.

 As such, leasehold and freehold condos in the same area with similar facilities often command similar rental prices.
-So if you are looking to invest in Singapore property, you may want to opt for a leasehold condominium for a better rental yield.
+So if you are looking to invest in Singapore property, when you compare leasehold vs freehold Singapore condos, the 99-year property would likely have a better rental yield.

 Ultimately, the decision lies in your hands.
-But the easy answer is to ask yourself what it is you are looking for.
+But the easy answer is to ask yourself what it is you are looking for when considering leasehold vs freehold Singapore condos.
 If property price appreciation is important to you, choose a condominium that is better located, one that is close to an MRT station or which the government has marked for future development.

-Bearing all this in mind, good luck with choosing your next home!
+Bearing all these points on leasehold vs freehold Singapore condos in mind, good luck with choosing your next home!

 For more property news, content and resources, check out PropertyGuru’s guides section.